raspberrypilearning/recruiting-volunteers/en/step_2.md

 + Encourage young people to participate in the session activities
 + Provide basic support to young people who are new to coding

 The Dojo hosts sessions <mark>every week/fortnight/month</mark>  on <mark>day/dates</mark> from <mark>start time</mark> to <mark>end time</mark>.
-This Mentors usually arrive 10 minutes in advance of the session, and stay 10 minutes after the session ends.
+Mentors usually arrive 10 minutes in advance of the session, and stay 10 minutes after the session ends.
 Dojo usually runs during regular school term time, taking a break for holidays and midterm.
 This is an unpaid volunteer role.

 --- /collapse ---